Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Introduction

 Relativistic effects are so pronounced in the core region that, even for molecules containing only elements of the first and second rows, they are very important for the accurate determination of K and L edge spectra.
-While even rather approximate treatments of relativistic effect can yield accurate results for light elements,~\cite{zheng2019,Carbone2019,2019_liu_jctc,vidal2020,keller2020} a more consistent way of treating these effects is through an electronic Hamiltonian based on the 4-component Dirac operator, as it is accurate all the way down to the heaviest elements (transition metals, lanthanides and actinides).
-As such, 4-component based methods are ideally suited to treat the core spectra across the periodic table, and to probe K, L and M edges of heavy elements,~\cite{2007_fillaux_jac_actinide,2013_bagus_surfscirep,south2016} which are much more complex to interpret than those for lighter elements.
+While rather approximate treatments of relativistic effect can yield accurate results for light elements,~\cite{zheng2019,Carbone2019,2019_liu_jctc,vidal2020,keller2020} a more consistent way of treating these effects is through an electronic Hamiltonian based on the 4-component Dirac operator, as it is accurate all the way down to the heaviest elements (5d and 6d transition metals, lanthanides and actinides).
+As such, 4-component based methods are ideally suited to treat the core spectra across the periodic table, and to probe K, L and M edges of heavy elements,~\cite{2007_fillaux_jac_actinide,2013_bagus_surfscirep,south2016} which are much more complex to interpret than those of lighter elements.
+Though the availability of efficient implementations~\cite{Repisky2020,belpassi2020,zhang2020} has in recent years enabled mean-field 4-component calculation for large-scale applications, the additional basis sets required to represent the small component part of the molecular spinors still places a considerable burden on such calculations compared to the non-relativistic case.

+An important development to overcome such issues has been the introduction of the so-called eXact 2-Component (X2C) methods~\cite{x2c:kutzelnigg2005,jensen:rehe2005,x2c:atom2mol:liu2006,Ilias2007,x2c:atom2mol:peng2007,x2c:liu2009,2009_sikkema_jcp}, in which a transformation to decouple the positive and negative energy states of the Dirac Hamiltonian is available in matrix form and, unlike its more approximate counterparts, yields exactly the same positive energy spectrum as the original 4-component Hamiltonian.
+We refer the reader to a recent, comprehensive review on relativistic electronic structure for more details~\cite{relativity:liu2020}.

+We note that among the different X2C variants, those that construct the transformation matrix on the basis of converged 4-component atomic or molecular mean-field calculations~\cite{x2c:atom2mol:liu2006,x2c:atom2mol:peng2007,2009_sikkema_jcp} are particularly interesting to correlated calculations~\cite{2009_sikkema_jcp,mfso:cc:liu2018,x2camf:cc:liu2018,mfso:eomcc:cheng2019,x2camf:cc:asthana2019}, since they avoid the handling of two-electron integrals over small component basis functions in the transformation to molecular spinors, while largely avoiding errors with respect to the original 4-component Hamiltonian on the description of two-electron spin-orbit coupling contributions, compared to approaches in which the decoupling is performed based on the one-electron Dirac Hamiltonian prior to the mean-field step~\cite{Ilias2007}.